Medical Policy: 02.01.52

 The medical treatment of patients with chronic primary headache syndromes (such as chronic migraine, chronic cluster headache, chronic tension-type headache or hemicrania continua) is particularly challenging as valid studies are few and in many cases even higher doses of preventative medication is ineffective and adverse side effects frequently complicate the course of medical treatment.

-The administration of topical anesthesia to block nerves of the sphenopalantine ganglion is considered investigational.
+The administration of topical anesthesia to block nerves of the sphenopalantine ganglion is considered investigational for all indications.

 The efficacy of local anesthesia used topically, outside of product approved routes of administration, or product indications has not been established in well-designed clinical trials.
 There is a lack of evidence at this time proving long term safety and health benefits for this procedure.